Household-Management-101.com

 Create A Holiday Spending Worksheet

 The first video in the series discusses making a holiday spending worksheet.
-It lists all the categories you should consider when making your Christmas budget, from the obvious to the only obvious once you think about it categories.
+It lists all the categories you should consider when making your budget, from the obvious to the only obvious once you think about it categories.

 Keeping Track Of Your Holiday Spending